“NO wire hangers, ever!”

 What is it?

 The premise of this column is to draw your attention to those films you may not have seen already but should, due to their overall outstanding quality.
-Films that may have won multiple awards, contain exceptional performances by great actors, or perhaps just contain some brilliant script-writing.
+Films that may have won multiple awards, contain exceptional performances by great actors, or perhaps just proffer brilliant script-writing.
 Ultimately, it’s for films that contribute to the greater consciousness of our vast visual culture.

 Mommie Dearest is not one of those films.
 Mommie Dearest is a film that is so awful, so camp – a film that goes so far beyond the realm of reality or plausibility – that you have to see it to believe it.
 And you will.